Respect (The Bill): Conclusion

 "Respect" concludes at a press conference, at which Meadows briefs reporters on the investigation and Wilson's confession.
 He finishes and rises to leave, before changing his mind and giving an impromptu speech on respect.
 He tells the assembled reporters and police officers that "somewhere along the line, someone changed the meaning.
 You earn respect these days through violence.
 Power.
 Fear.
 Money.
 The blade of a knife."
 He goes on to praise his team, Smith and Stone in particular, concluding that "today was one of the good days".
 The scene changes to a walkthrough Sun Hill with Mickey handing witness statements to Stevie, then he and Terry pinch Eddie's bag of crisps.
-After teasing Mel and Kirsty, Smithy and Stone leave the police station to get a pint and they ask Mickey if he would like to join them.
+After teasing Mel and Kirsty, Smithy and Stone leave the police station for the last time in their own civilian clothes to get a pint and they ask Mickey if he would like to join them.
 After lying to Max about going to the pub, Jo, Roger, Ben, and Leon bring in a stag party from the Bellcot Arms.
 As the two depart, Smithy has the last ever line, "Yeah, come on.
 Let's do it!", a nod to the pilot episode Woodentop, which opens with PC Jim Carver telling himself "OK Carver, let's do it!".
 The final shot is of the exterior of Sun Hill station, with Neil and Grace, holding hands as they leave, and Jack going to his car to drive home, and a dedication message to the men and women of the Metropolitan Police Service past and present appears, before the credits roll, to a mixture of the new theme music, and the original one, "Overkill".